VanSHOE/PreCogEntry/README.md

     └───notaAnalysis
 ```

+In the 'output' directory, you'll find three subdirectories - 'genderDomination', 'IncumbencyAnalysis', and 'notaAnalysis'.
+Each of these directories contains two types of files:

+Text Files (.txt): These files contain the raw data used to create the heatmaps.
+They represent the data in a structured, text-based format that can be easily read and processed by various programs.

+Image Files (.png): These are the heatmaps generated from the text files.
+They provide a visual representation of the data, making it easier to identify patterns and trends.

+There is a separate directory for geoPanda plots.
+They are essentially the same as the heatmaps but are generated using the geoPandas library for better visual representation.

 ## Requirements

 The required libraries have been listed in the `requirements.txt` file.
 To install them, run the following command in your terminal: